 What are the risks of dying without a Will?

 If you die without a Will, that is known as dying intestate.
 The laws of intestacy govern the distribution of your assets.
 Intestacy laws set out a formula based on your relatives and dependants to work out who your beneficiaries will be.

 There are many disadvantages of dying without a Will, including:

 - Your property may not be divided according to your wishes

-- Your children and other dependants may not receive the financial assistance you’d like them to and they will inherit their share of your estate at the age of 18, rather than having to wait until they are of an age you consider appropriate, for example, 25
+- Your children and other dependants may not receive the financial assistance you’d like them to have and they will inherit their share of your estate at the age of 18, rather than having to wait until they are of an age you consider appropriate, for example, 25

 - Your step-children, an important relative or friend or favourite charities may miss out.

 - Your estate may be administered by someone you disapprove of

 - Your infant child’s trust account may be administered by someone you disapprove of and whom you believe may not have your child's best interests as their number one concern